ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the HTTP request has a message body, such as an HTTP POST or PUT method, the payload of the JWS object is the JSON serialized body of the request, and the object is signed according to JWS and serialized into compact form {{RFC7515}}.
-The client instance presents the JWS as the body of the request along with a content type of `application/jose`.
-The AS
+The signer presents the JWS as the body of the request along with a content type of `application/jose`.
+The verifier
 MUST extract the payload of the JWS and treat it as the request body for further processing.